 - Excepted Intrastate

-If you choose Non-Excepted Interstate, you must, in addition to a completed self-certification application, provide PennDOT with a federal medical certificate.
+Submit a Self-Certification Form (Form DL-11CD).
+If you choose Non-Excepted Interstate, you must also provide PennDOT with a federal medical certificate.

 Visit PennDOT's Fact Sheet page for full information.

 The Commercial Motor Vehicle Safety Act of 1986 was designed to improve highway safety.
 Its purpose was to ensure that drivers of commercial vehicles are qualified to drive them, and to remove unsafe drivers from the highways.
 The Act didn't require federal driver licensing―states still license commercial drivers―but it established minimum standards that states must meet when issuing commercial driver's licenses (CDLs).
 It required states to upgrade their existing programs to follow the new federal standards.